fieldtrip/website/tutorial.md

 The tutorials contain background on the different analysis methods and include code that you can copy-and-paste in MATLAB to walk through the different analysis options.
 The [frequently asked questions](/faq) and [example scripts](/example) are other forms of documentation.

 Some of these tutorials are also used during the "Advanced EEG/MEG analysis" [toolkit course](https://www.ru.nl/donders/agenda/donders-tool-kits/) that is presented at the Centre for Cognitive Neuroimaging of the Donders Institute for Brain, Cognition and Behaviour each year.
-Furthermore, we use these tutorials during the various [workshops](/workshop).
+Furthermore, we use or have used these tutorials during the various [workshops](/workshop).

 For information on what types of datasets we have here on FieldTrip, and which datasets are used in which tutorials see this overview of the [datasets used in the tutorials](/faq/datasets).
+The datasets used in the tutorials are in general available from our [download server](https://download.fieldtriptoolbox.org/tutorial/).

 When adding or contributing to the tutorials please consider the [documentation guidelines](/development/guideline/documentation).